3 Easy Ways for You to Zest Up Your Home

 Having texture on walls is a style in itself.
 If your interior looks too dated, consider changing the wall.
 Get your Nela plastering trowels and get started on plastering your walls.
 While plastering jobs are typically handled by tradesmen, you can DIY it as well.
 Get a Nela trowel and hawk.
 Prep your wall and work in small sections.
 Remember that to have a good plastering job you need to have a clean wall and clean tools.
 After you finish plastering your wall, add a fresh coat of paint and you are good to go.
 Changing up the texture is as impactful as changing your wall color.

 Do not keep dated but serviceable tiles

-In true DIY fashion, keep your old tiles and use them for a later project perhaps a mosaic accent wall or to add a pop of colour to your yard.
+In true DIY fashion, keep your old tiles and use them for a later project perhaps a mosaic accent wall or to add a pop of color to your yard.

 There are many ways you can zest up your home without making it a major project.
 It is all about pinpointing what you want your space to say and identifying the areas that don’t speak the same language.

 - Garden / Landscaping / Patio — 262

 - Kitchen / Bathrooms — 239

 - Real Estate / Finance — 196